The Black Madonna A Divine Mystery Veiled In Blackness

 The Black Madonna, in all her manifestation, is ultimately the blackness of divine mystery celebrated by the great mystics who see the divine as forever unknowable, mysterious, beyond all our concepts, hidden from all our senses in a light so dazzling it registers as darkness.
 The Black Madonna is the black womb of light out of which all of the worlds are always arising and into which they fall, the presence behind all things, the darkness of love and the loving unknowing.
 The Dark Queen of Heaven guides us into the Highest Mysteries.

-PART 2 OF THE ARTICLE
+SEE PART 2 ON THE BLACK MADONNA

-Download the article here
+Download Part 1 of the article here

 Visit the Shop or Make a Donation